-The meaning of cost is commonly clouded by uncertainty over what is included (exploration, amortisation, tax, tax-relief, bribes, military occupation etc).
-It could be argued that average cost will actually fall as an increasing share of world supply comes from the low-cost Middle East fields as the more expensive oil from other sources declines from natural depletion.
-Total production is set to fall both from natural depletion and soaring price as the producers profiteer from growing shortage.
+The meaning of cost is commonly clouded by uncertainty over what is included (exploration, amortization, tax, tax relief, bribes, military occupation, etc.) It could be argued that average cost will fall as an increasing share of world supply comes from the low-cost Middle East fields as the more expensive oil from other sources declines from natural depletion.
+Total production is set to fall both from natural depletion and soaring price as the producer’s profiteer from growing shortage.
 But it is interesting to find the European Union at least hinting that “business will not be as usual” much longer, whatever the precise meaning of the graph may be.
 (It has been redrawn for reproduction above).

 ASPO’s Third International Workshop on Oil and Gas Depletion will be held in Berlin on May 25th and 26th.
 It follows a successful meeting in Paris last year to which about 150 came from many countries.
-The programme themes are as follows
+The program themes are as follows;

 Morning: Natural Gas – Our Future?